LesFerch/SampleCode/HTA-TimeRemaining/Readme.md

 **Note**: The tasks are set to run the scripts on login.
 Since **TimeRemaining.hta** is run in the user context, it automatically closes when the user logs out.
 However the **Maintain.vbs** script runs as SYSTEM, so it detects when the user logs out and closes itself.

-**Note**: The **Maintain.vbs** script (that restarts TimeRemaining.hta) does not work reliably with users switching.
+**Note**: The **Maintain.vbs** script (that restarts TimeRemaining.hta) does not work reliably with user switching.
 You must logout and login to be sure that it tracks the correct user.